benckj/ethereum-consensus-abm/README.md

 - Caspar Schwarz-Schilling
 - Benjamin Kraner

-## aknoledgments
+## Acknowledgments
 The software was developed under the supervision of Claudio Tessone.
-It was developed at the Blockchain and Distributed Ledger Technologies group, Informatic Department of the University of Zurich.
+It was developed at the Blockchain and Distributed Ledger Technologies group, part of the Informatics Department and Blockchain Center of the University of Zurich.
 The work was supported by a grant from the Ethereum Foundation as part of the Academic Grants Round.
 We thank Barnabè Monnot for fruitful discussions.